lynnfaraday/aresmush.com/_root/tutorials/install/digital-ocean.md

 A "droplet" is just what DO calls a server.
 To create a new droplet, log into your account and click **Create -> Droplet**.

-1. Select the UBuntu distribution image.
+1. Select the Ubuntu distribution image.
 (Ares has been fully tested on Ubuntu 16.04 and 18.04.
 Newer versions are probably fine too.)
+Just use the regular Ubuntu, not any other image.
 {{#pretty-image}}{{urls.media}}/install-ares/droplet.png{{/pretty-image}}
 2. Select a size.
 The 1GB droplet meets all of Ares' system requirements, including the Web Portal.
 3. Don't add block storage.